Keith Wallen: Solo career

 On June 24, 2014, Wallen released his first solo effort, a five-track indie acoustic and piano driven Allies EP.

 In 2018, Wallen released two alternative pop singles, "Summer Sunday" and "Four Letter Words", produced by Colin Brittain.

 In 2019, three solo singles were released: two acoustic covers ("Shallow" by Lady Gaga and Bradley Cooper, and "The Look" by Roxette) and one original alternative rock song, "Crows".

 Throughout 2020, Wallen posted pictures from the studio on his social media, hinting work on his debut solo full length album alongside Joe Rickard and Jasen Rauch.
 On January 15, 2021, "Dream Away", the first single off the album, was released, followed by singles "It Finds Us All", "All Eyes on You", "Wildfire" and "Fractured".
-On August 13, 2021, the album titled This World or the Next was released.
+On August 13, 2021, the album titled This World or the Next, produced by Rickard and Brittain, was released.

-In 2022, Wallen recruited a live band consisting of Red's toring guitarist/backing vocalist Lucio Rubino, Breaking Benjamin's bass/guitar tech Mike Warren and drummer Blake Bailey of The Dead Rabbitts, played a couple of USA summer dates and joined Red for autumn European tour.
+In 2022, Wallen recruited a live band consisting of Red's touring guitarist/backing vocalist Lucio Rubino, Breaking Benjamin's bass/guitar tech Mike Warren and drummer Blake Bailey of The Dead Rabbitts, played a couple of US summer dates and joined Red for autumn European tour.

+On January 12, 2024, Wallen released a single "Strings" along with the music video, and announced his follow-up solo album, Infinity Now, which was released on May 3, 2024 via Rise Records.